-The Board is also assisted by four Specialised Committees1:
+The Board is also assisted by two Specialised Committees1:

-- Specialised Nominations and Remuneration Committee;
+- Nominations and Remuneration Specialised Committee; - Joint Specialised Committee regrouping Audit, Compliance and Risk Specialised Committee from May 2021.

-- Specialised Audit Committee;

-- Specialised Risk Committee;

-- Specialised Compliance Committee.

 The Board may seek support from the Specialised Audit Committee for certain of the tasks listed above.
 All decisions taken by the Board are documented and archived.
 The Board should meet as often as the interests of the Bank requires, at least four times per year.